Rock On (David Essex song): Arrangement and context

 The song features a slow-tempo vocal performance in C♯ minor, along with a minimalist, rhythm-driven instrumental accompaniment to Essex's vocal performance.
-The lyric pays homage to early rock-and-roll and its surrounding youth subculture, and notably to 1950s rebel James Dean.
+The lyric pays homage to early rock-and-roll and its surrounding youth subculture, and especially to 1950s rebel James Dean.
 This song makes reference to "Blue Suede Shoes" by Carl Perkins, and "Summertime Blues" by Eddie Cochran.

 The distinctive stripped-back musical arrangement was devised by producer Jeff Wayne after hearing Essex's original vocal demo:

 "'Rock On' was demonstrated to me in the studio after finishing the jingle session.
 And the way David demoed it for me was he went into the studio, our engineer put on a microphone and David picked up a trashcan and started banging out this little rhythm, so there was no instruments.
 Because there was no instruments, the engineer put on this sort of repeat echo, and it gave an atmosphere to it, and that's what I then went away to work on.
 I went away and thought about the song and the attractiveness was the hollows, the absences and the mood in the lyrics as well.
-And so I had this idea that there would nothing on it that played a chord, so that's why there's no keyboards, there's no guitars, there's nothing that plays a chord."
+And so I had this idea that there would nothing (sic) on it that played a chord, so that's why there's no keyboards, there's no guitars, there's nothing that plays a chord."

 "When David wrote 'Rock On', it was the type of song that from my point of view as an arranger and producer gave me much more adventurous ideas, a concept of sound.
 A ballad is a ballad, whereas 'Rock On' allowed us to be a bit more off-the-wall.
 It was a gamble and a bit of a fight to get it through.
 But both David and I felt that 'Rock On' was a career-breaking record, whereas a ballad would give him a shorter-term success, it wouldn't distinguish him."